cmaloney111/SafeHaven/README.md

 SafeHaven is a company dedicated to optimizing storage management solutions for businesses.
 Our product scales easily, displays critical order insights, and is affordably priced.
 We offer a seamless inventory and order tracking system, suiting the needs of businesses in many industries.

+Project vision:
+For small businesses interested in shipping who need a software system to manage inventory logistics.
+Safe Haven is an inventory management software that is affordable, functional, and scalable.
+Unlike Katana, our product is inexpensive and accessible to small businesses.

 CSC307 Safe Haven Demo Video:
 https://youtu.be/EfknrWC4x_U